Game Management Unit 27

 Unfortunately, Arizona has experienced several hunting accidents during turkey seasons in the past.
 Always be sure of your target before shooting and practice safe firearms handling techniques.
 Avoid wearing clothing that has red, white, or blue colors, as these are the dominant colors on the head of a male turkey.

 Dusky grouse populations have not been evaluated since the Wallow Fire.
 The fire impacted a large portion of the grouse habitat throughout Unit 27.
 Areas to look for grouse include the northern half of the unit in high elevation mixed conifer and spruce-fir forest habitats.
-Some of these areas burned extensively, and it is not known at this time how the grouse population fared.
-Pockets of unburned timber and riparian areas may hold some birds.
 Look for grouse along ridge tops and steep slopes that have Douglas fir and aspen present.
-Additionally, those areas that had previously burned east of Hwy 191 did not burn as severely as those areas west of the highway and may hold more birds.
+Birds have also been seen in the fringe areas of burns and conifer forest.
+Additionally, Areas east of Hwy 191 did not burn as severely as those areas west of the highway and may hold more birds.
 Some of these areas to look into are located between Hannagan Meadow and KP Cienega.

 Small forest openings are also good places to find grouse feeding on forbs and berries.
-Overall habitat conditions should be enhanced in the long run by this fire, and conditions are expected to improve over the next five years.
+Overall habitat conditions should be enhanced in the long run by the Wallow fire.
+The Horton fire may help in the next few years in the higher elevations.
 In the past, hunters would harvest average of 110 grouse per year in Unit 27.

 Principle food items for dusky grouse during the fall are Douglas fir needles, aspen leaves, wild pea and vetch, dandelion, and raspberry.
 A properly trained bird dog can greatly enhance your success at finding these elusive birds.